Disability Categories and Classifications

-There are three disability categories for bowls, these include:
+There are para sport categories for bowls, these include:

-Physical disability can temporarily or permanently affect a person’s mobility or ability to carry out day-to-day tasks.
+Physical impairment can temporarily or permanently affect a person’s mobility or ability to carry out day-to-day tasks.

-People with an intellectual disability may have trouble with day-to-day living skills, communicating and socialising.
+People with an intellectual impairment may have trouble with day-to-day living skills, communicating and socialising.

-Sensory disability affects one or more of the senses – sight, hearing, smell, touch, taste or spatial awareness – and how the person experiences the world around them.
+Sensory impairment affects one or more of the senses – sight, hearing, smell, touch, taste or spatial awareness – and how the person experiences the world around them.

-Please note: The information above is intended to be a simple description of an impairment, and not a definition of a disability.
+Please note: The information above is intended to be a simplified description, and not a definition.

 Classification is required to participate in certain State, National or International competitions.
 Once a bowler is classified they are free to enter events.
 We recommend bowlers always check the entry conditions of each event to determine if classification is or is not required.